New versions of Newton method: step-size choice, convergence domain and under-determined equations: Main algorithms

 \subsection{Method for $L$ known}

-As we mentioned in the beginning of the section, we can use better approximation \eqref{eq:ineq1} instead of \eqref{eq:ineq2}.
-It results to an algorithm using Lipschitz constant only, and it differs in update step-size. \begin{framed}
+Constant $\mu$, used in Assumptions $\mathbf{B}, \mathbf{B'},$ is rarely accessible.
+As said in the beginning of the section, we can use more accurate upper bound \eqref{eq:ineq1} instead of \eqref{eq:ineq2} for step-size choice.
+It results in the algorithm, which uses the Lipschitz constant only.
+The optimal step-size in this case is